 Ximena earned a MA in theology with a concentration in Sacred Scripture and a minor in systematic theology from Saint Vincent Seminary.
 She graduated with highest honors and received the 2009 Scripture Award.
 She has completed her coursework as a systematic theology doctoral student at Duquesne University.
+Her research has focused on the biblical theology of discipleship, sacraments, and sacrifice.

 As research fellow for the St. Paul Center for Biblical Theology, Ximena has revised the final version of the Spanish translations of Journey Through Scripture study program and has taught sessions for the Bible and the Virgin Mary presenter training course.